-If the first mirror server's db file is relatively large, it may be necessary to copy the 'handles.jdb' directory, or the 'handles.jdb' and 'nas.jdb' files, as well as the 'txnstat.dct' file, to the second mirror's directory before starting the second mirror server.
+If the first mirror server's db file is relatively large the initial dump of handles may fail.
+As such it may be necessary to copy the 'bdbje' directory, as well as the 'txnstat.dct' file, to the second mirror's directory before starting the second mirror server.
 Be sure the first mirror server is shut down while copying the files.